Getting Divorced in Scottsdale

 Divorce has an emotional cost as well.
 Anxiety and stress over the marriage dissolution matter prevents people from focusing at work.
 Additionally, the time involved prevents them from spending time with friends and family.

-The dedicated Phoenix divorce lawyers at Stratton Family Law work hard to reduce these costs.
+The dedicated Scottsdale divorce lawyers at Stratton Family Law work hard to reduce these costs.
 Since we pay close attention to details, there are fewer costly delays.
 Moreover, we do not take shortcuts.
 Instead, we look for the most cost-effective solution available.
 Through it all, we always proactively communicate with you, so you have additional peace of mind about your marriage dissolution matter.

 Filing a Divorce